minxinping0105/archipelago-hotstuff/README.md

 ### Validate claim3

 The experiments are the same as **step1.1** and **step1.2**, but we use the `nload` tool to monitor and record the network usage of a single server node.
+You may need to install the tool by `sudo apt install nload`.

 ### Validate claim4

-The experiments are the same as **step1.3** and **step1.4**, but you need to generate the configuration files for your geo-distributed setting.
-Make sure that the IPs in your configurations are accessible to each other using TCP (e.g., there could be firewall issues which we met in Azure).
+The experiments are the same as **step1.3** and **step1.4**, but you need to generate the configuration files for your geo-distributed environment.
+Make sure that the IPs in your configurations are accessible to each other using TCP/TSL (e.g., there could be firewall issues which we met in Azure).

 ## Troubleshooting